 Brunel was formed as part of the LGPS pooling initiative, to act as the pool operator for the Brunel Pension Partnership pool, the members of which are the pension funds of the county councils of Avon, Buckinghamshire, Cornwall, Devon, Dorset, Gloucestershire, Oxfordshire, Somerset, Wiltshire, and the Environment Agency.
 We act as the discretionary investment manager to our Clients and are authorised by the FCA (reference no. 790168) for the conduct of investment business.
 Our FCA registration can be found here.

 Brunel is based in Bristol.
 Its registered office address is at 5th Floor, 101 Victoria Street, Bristol, United Kingdom, BS1 6PU.

-In terms of governance, we have a board comprising four executives and three non-executives (recruitment is underway for a fourth non-executive board member), including a non-executive chair.
+In terms of governance, we have a board comprising three executives and five non-executives, including a non-executive chair.
 Details of the board can be found here.
-We are owned by our Clients in equal shares, each client holding two shares in our issued share capital.
+We are owned by our Clients in equal shares, each Client holding two shares in our issued share capital.

-If you require more detail, please contact Dawn Turner on [email protected]
+If you require more detail, please contact us on [email protected]

 What we spend and how we spend it